 There are plenty of ways to give the gift of art.
 Good Earth Pottery has been supporting clay artists for over 50 years.
 They represent more than 35 local artists, so there’s guaranteed to be something special for everyone.
 They have gorgeous mugs to make that morning coffee a little more special, as well as one-of-a-kind bowls and vases to adorn any dining room table.
 And if you’re wanting to encourage the artists within, look no further than Northwest Yarns.
 This local business carries everything you need (and more!) to knit, crochet, felt, and mend.
 Cozy evenings in front of the fireplace knitting a scarf?
 Yes, please!

-This holiday season, get crafty and creative!
+So get crafty and creative!
 There’s so much inspiration to be found in the museums, stores, studios, and natural beauty of Whatcom County.